karsha19/responsive-navbar/README.md

-# responsive-navbar
+# Responsive-Navbar
 This is a custom responsive navbar made with HTML, CSS and JavaScript.
-Feel free to customize.
+Feel free to customize Anytime.

 ## Technologies Used
 - HTML
 - CSS
-- JavaScipt
+- JavaScript
 - Iconify
 - Google Fonts
 - CSS Animations